Lightstreamer/Lightstreamer-kafka-connector/README.md

 ##### template

-Am item template instructs the Kafka Connector on how to route a subscribed item how a subscribed item is
+An item template instructs the Kafka Connector on how to route a subscribed item how a subscribed item is

 Example: